-Meet 2020 Scholar Michael
+Meet Michael, 2020 Scholar

-Our College Scholars receive a financial scholarship to help with academic expenses, and each scholar commits to completing a project of their choosing related to childhood cancer advocacy, with support and mentorship from the Children's Cancer Cause team.
+Our College Scholars receive a financial scholarship to help with academic expenses.
+Each Scholar commits to undertaking a volunteer project of their choosing related to childhood cancer advocacy, with support and mentorship from the Children's Cancer Cause team.

 “Together we can change lives.” - Michael